John D. Rockefeller Jr.: Family

 In August 1900, Rockefeller was invited by the powerful senator Nelson Wilmarth Aldrich of Rhode Island to join a party aboard President William McKinley's yacht, the USS Dolphin, on a cruise to Cuba.
 Although the outing was of a political nature, Rockefeller's future wife, philanthropist and socialite Abigail Greene "Abby" Aldrich, was included in the large party.
 The two had first met in the fall of 1894 and had been courting for over four years.

 Rockefeller married Abby on October 9, 1901, in what was seen at the time as the consummate marriage of capitalism and politics.
 She was a daughter of Senator Aldrich and Abigail Pearce Truman "Abby" Chapman.
 Moreover, their wedding was the major social event of its time – one of the most lavish of the Gilded Age.
 It was held at the Aldrich Mansion at Warwick Neck, Rhode Island, and attended by executives of Standard Oil and other companies.

 The couple had six children: Abby in 1903, John III in 1906, Nelson in 1908, Laurance in 1910, Winthrop in 1912, and David in 1915.

 Abby died of a heart attack at the family apartment at 740 Park Avenue in April 1948.
 Junior remarried in 1951, to Martha Baird, the widow of his old college classmate Arthur Allen.

 His sons, the five Rockefeller brothers, established an extensive network of social connections and institutional power over time, based on the foundations that Junior – and before him Senior – had laid down.
 David became a prominent banker, philanthropist and world statesman.
 Abby and John III became philanthropists.
 Laurance became a venture capitalist and conservationist.
 Nelson and Winthrop Rockefeller later became state governors; Nelson went on to serve as Vice President of the United States under President Gerald Ford.

 Death

-Rockefeller died of pneumonia on May 11, 1960, at the age of 86 in Tucson, Arizona, and was interred in the family cemetery in Tarrytown, with 40 family members present.
+Rockefeller died of pneumonia on May 11, 1960, at the age of 86 in Tucson, Arizona, during one of his frequent visits there, where he stayed at the Arizona Inn.
+He was interred in the private Rockefeller cemetery at the family estate in Pocantico Hills, New York, with numerous family members present.

+Personal life

+He became a member of the Park Avenue Baptist Church in New York City (American Baptist Churches USA), where he financed the construction of a new building in 1926.